shaik1002/biggitlabbomb/doc/api/milestones.md

 > - [Changed](https://gitlab.com/gitlab-org/gitlab/-/issues/343889) the minimum user role from Developer to Reporter in GitLab 15.0.

-Only for users with at least the Reporter role for the project.
+Only for users with at least the Reporter role in the project.

 ```plaintext
 DELETE /projects/:id/milestones/:milestone_id